mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

   converter cannot convert highly complex SQL syntax.
 If your SQL code isn't converting accurately, refactor it and try again.

-- The query converter uses metadata from both your relational and MongoDB connections for syntax conversion.
-For best results, use SQL queries referencing your project's relational database schema, tables, and columns.
+- The query converter uses the relational schema, the MongoDB schema,
+  and the mapping rules in your current project to determine how the queries should be converted.
+Conversions may fail or be incorrect if the queries reference tables that are not in your relational schema or if they are not mapped to MongoDB collections.

 - Converted queries, views, and stored procedures are saved in your project and persist through project import and exports.